Home

 3. Cost savings.
 Given the reduced need for traditional materials when using geosynthetics, there is a corresponding decrease in the cost associated with transporting these materials to the site.
 This is especially beneficial for projects in remote or inaccessible locations, where transportation costs can be prohibitively high.
 Additionally, the lightweight nature of geosynthetics compared to conventional materials further reduces transportation expenses.

 4. Environmental impact.
-There is argument to say that putting plastic into the Earth is not a positive.
+There is an argument to say that putting plastic into the Earth is not a positive.
 However, the engineering properties of geosynthetics, such as their strength and durability, mean that they can effectively replace more traditional construction materials.
 This leads to a reduction in the cross-sectional area needed for build-ups, significantly lowering the quantity of material required.
+The secondary benefit of lowering the amount of material required is reduced carbon output from transporting this material.

 Where to start if you are new to geosynthetics?